Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

-After thinking about the flaws of current semantic segmentation structure, we design the View Transformer Module (VTM) to learn the dependencies across all the spatial locations between the first-view feature map and the top-down-view feature map.
+After thinking about the flaws of the current semantic segmentation structure, we design the View Transformer Module (VTM) to learn the dependencies across all the spatial locations between the first-view feature map and the top-down-view feature map.
 VTM will not change the shape of input feature map, so it can be plugged into any existing encoder-decoder type of network architecture for classical semantic segmentation.
 It consists of two parts: View Relation Module (VRM) and View Fusion Module (VFM).
 The diagram at the central of Figure~\ref{fig:framework} illustrates the whole process: The first-view feature map is first flattened while the channel dimension remains unchanged.
 Then we use a view relation module $R$ to learn the relations between the any two pixel positions in flattened first-view feature map and flattened top-down-view feature map.
-That is: where $i, j$ is the indexes of top-down-view feature map $t\in R^{HW\times C}$ and first-view feature map $f\in R^{HW\times C}$ respectively along the flattened dimension.
-Here we simply use multilayer perceptron (MLP) to be our view relation module $R$.
+That is: where $i, j\in [0, HW)$ are the indices of top-down-view feature map $t\in R^{HW\times C}$ and first-view feature map $f\in R^{HW\times C}$ respectively along the flattened dimension, and $R_i$ models the relations between the $i^{th}$ pixel on top-down-view feature map and every pixel on first-view feature map.
+Here we simply use multilayer perceptron (MLP) in our view relation module $R$.
 After that, the top-down-view feature map is reshaped back to $H \times W \times C$.
-Notice that each first-view input has its own VRM to get the top-down-view feature map $t^i\in R^{H\times W \times C}$ based on its own observation.
+Notice that each first-view input has its own VRM to get the top-down-view feature map $t^i\in R^{H\times W \times C}$ based on its own observations.
 To aggregate the information from all observation inputs, we fuse these top-down-view feature map $t^i$ by using VFM.
-That is: where $f_{out}$ is the final top-down-view output feature, $N$ is the number of input first-view angles, $M$ is the number of input modalities, $t^i$ is the top-down-view feature map from $i^{th}$ observation input and $V$ is the fusion function.

-\textbf{Input observations.} The first-view input observations can be in three modalities: RGB image, depth map, and semantic mask. \emph{RGB image} contains the appearance information of the scene including texture, color, and illumination. \emph{Depth map} contains the geometry information of the objects to the camera and their shapes. \emph{Semantic mask} provides the semantic information of each pixel.
-In practice, it is plausible to integrate the observations from multiple modalities when we deploy the algorithm to the actual mobile robot: both RGB image and depth map can be directly obtained by an RGB-D camera, while semantic masks can be predicted by existing semantic segmentation networks from the RGB images \cite{zhou2016semantic, sun2019high}.
+More details of VFM and VRM will be introduced in Sec.~\ref{exp:arch}.